ufz/ogs/web/README.md

 #### Equations

 Equations can be set with typical LaTeX syntax by using [MathJax](https://www.mathjax.org/).
 Blocks are defined by `$$` at the beginning and `$$` at the end of the block.
 Inline math uses one `$` as the delimiter.
 For more usage instructions see the [MathJax LaTeX help](http://docs.mathjax.org/en/latest/tex.html).

+#### Files and Downloads

+Files belonging directly to a page (e.g. images shown on that same page) should be added directly (they are stored by git lfs).
+Other stuff such as linked PDF files, book chapter input files should be uploaded elsewhere and linked to.
+You can ask @bilke to host these files for you (on Azure cloud storage).

 #### Bibliography references